-- The number of funding applications received. - The name of each city, village, or county road commission that submitted a funding application and whether each application was approved or denied. - The amount of local match for each approved funding application.
+- The number of funding applications received. - The name of each city, village, or county road commission applying for funding and whether each application was approved or denied. - The amount of local match for each award.

 Local Grade Separation Fund

 The bill would create the Local Grade Separation Fund in the state treasury and allow the state treasurer to receive money or other assets from any source for deposit into the fund.
 The state treasurer would direct investment of the fund and credit to it interest and earnings from those investments.
 Money in the fund at the close of the fiscal year would remain in the fund and not lapse into the general fund.
 MDOT would be the administrator of the fund for auditing purposes.